hobossa/mytest/android_kotlin_fundamentals/readme.md

 - use DiffUtil to optimize the RecyclerView for changes to the data.
 - binding.executePendingBindings().
 This call is an optimization that asks data binding to execute any pending bindings right away.
 It's always a good idea to call executePendingBindings() when you use binding adapters in a RecyclerView, because it can slightly speed up sizing the views.
 - A sealed class defines a closed type, which means that all subclasses of the sealed class must be defined in this file.
 As a result, the number of subclasses is known to the compiler.
 It's not possible for another part of your code to define a new type of DataItem that could break your adapter.
+- The [Retrofit](https://square.github.io/retrofit/) library is a client library that enables your app to make requests to a REST web service.
+- The [Moshi](https://github.com/square/moshi) library is Android JSON parser that converts a JSON string into Kotlin objects.
+Retrofit has a converter that works with Moshi.
 -